rxantos/tubras/tools/irrb/doc/export_panel.rst

 screen mode.

-**Keep Aspect** - Check box used to indicate whether or not the created window will maintain the oritinal aspect of the monitor.
+**Keep Aspect** - Check box used to indicate whether or not the created window will maintain the original aspect of the monitor.

 **Show Help** - Check box used to indicate whether or not iwalktest will display the help window on start up.